microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraApplicationOwner.md

 # Add-EntraApplicationOwner

 ## SYNOPSIS
-Adds an owner to an application.
+Adds an owner to an application...

 ## SYNTAX